MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/concepts/live-intro-calling-mp-directly.md

 MPSD now enables titles to maintain web socket connections with it.
 These connections allow clients to receive notifications when sessions change.

-For more information, see [MPSD Change Notification Handling and Disconnect Detection](../multiplayer-session/mpsd.md).
+See the section [MPSD Change Notification Handling and Disconnect Detection](live-mpsd-overview.md#mpsd-change-notification-handling-and-disconnect-detection) in the article "Multiplayer Session Directory overview".

 #### MPSD Session Handles

 2015 Multiplayer adds support for MPSD session handles, which are references to sessions that can include typed data.
-For more information, see [MPSD Handles to Sessions](../multiplayer-session/mpsd.md).
+For more information, see:
+* The section [Session handles](live-multiplayer-concepts.md#session-handles) in "Multiplayer concepts overview".
+* The section [MPSD Handles to Sessions](live-mpsd-overview.#mpsd-handles-to-sessions) in "Multiplayer Session Directory (MPSD) overview".

 ### Summary of New 2015 Multiplayer WinRT API Functionality